 Spring: Orange-crowned Warblers are common in western North America, but not at all common in much of the East, especially during the spring.
 In the Washington metro area, you are more likely to see one during the winter.
 Only one has ever been seen at Monticello Park during the spring.
 They are never easy to find, but you have a chance to see one during the winter at LBJ Grove along the George Washington Parkway, or at Jones Point in Alexandria.

 Where to See Them in the Park

 Orange-crowned Warblers are so uncommon that there is no good place to look for them at Monticello.

 From a distance, Orange-crowned Warblers are drab olive birds who look like a confusing fall warbler.
 The key fieldmarks are the yellow undertail coverts (the feathers under the tail), the broken eyering, the faint white line over the eye, and the faint streaking on the breast.
 There are four races of Orange-crowned Warblers.
 The hoods of the various races range from gray to olive, and not all races show an eyeline.
-You cannot easily tell the sexes apart.
+The sexes have similar plumage.

 As unlikely as it is to see an Orange-crowned Warbler at Monticello, it is even unlikelier that you will see the orange crown, which is usually hidden.